iamrajiv/GSoD-2021/GSoD_2021_Project_Proposal.md

 ## About me

 I considered myself a Polymath.
 I believe in rigorous and intuitive learning.
-Spend the majority of the time exploring different types of algorithms and contributing to open source.
+Spend the majority of the time exploring different types of algorithms and contributing to open-source.
 My interest lies in the fields of Algorithms, Computational Science, and Distributed Computing.

 ## Introduction